jaredcdavis/shellpool/README.md

  - **FreeBSD**.
 All tests pass on CCL, SBCL, CMUCL, and ABCL.
 Note that SBCL must be compiled with `--with-sb-thread`.

  - **Windows**.
-All tests pass on 32-bit CCL trunk on a system with Cygwin installed and the Cygwin `procps` package installed (for the `pgrep` command).
-I have not tested other Lisps, msys, etc.
+All tests pass on 32-bit CCL trunk on a Windows XP system with Cygwin installed and (for `pgrep`) the Cygwin `procps` package installed.
+   However, it is likely that there are problems that the test suite does not cover, e.g., interrupting native Windows applications will probably not work well.
+I have not tested other Lisps, msys, etc., but the CCL port may make such a task much easier.

 I would welcome patches that provide support for other Lisps or operating systems, or for adding additional test cases.
 It would likely be very easy to